 There is also the option of making the ceremony legal or not.
 Many people may opt for a more spiritual bonding instead, rather than a legal one.
 There may also be a strong allure for the fact that there are no restrictions on gender or sexuality, which is an enticing prospect in the modern age.
 Seemingly not as prominent as it was in ancient times, modern Paganism exists to this day.

 Neo-Paganism is said to be a lot less strict, and with an even wider emphasis on the acceptance of life, and the respecting of other people and religions; these are strong values in the current century, that few would disagree with; the notions of a Pagan wedding ceremony, therefore, is a very attractive event!
+As a matter of fact, the word neo-pagan itself originates the pre-Christian times in the northern and western parts of Europe.
+A great example of a Neo-Paganism ceremony is an Asatru wedding ceremony.
 Now, after this brief lesson on what Paganism is, we can move on to what a Pagan wedding ceremony entails.

 Preforming a Pagan Wedding Ceremony

-To begin: it has been called a “Pagan wedding ceremony” but the way they tie the knot is through a ritual called handfasting.
-The handfasting tradition has existed not only in ancient times but also a few centuries ago in England.
+To begin: it has been called a “Pagan wedding ceremony” but the way they tie the knot is through a traditional pagan ritual called handfasting.
+The handfasting ceremony has existed not only in ancient times but also a few centuries ago in England.
 Handfasting has resurfaced more recently, being conducted by Pagans and Wiccan couples.
-Handfasting is what you might have imagined from the name alone; it is the sacred bonding of hands between the couple, signifying a bond between the two.
-Included in the binding are colorful cords, with each color representing different virtues.
-Orange, for example, can signify encouragement, blue can signify loyalty and patience, and red can signify strength.
+Handfasting is what you might have imagined from the name alone; it is the sacred bonding of hands between the couple whether it be bride and groom, bride and bride, or groom and groom.
+Either way, this ceremony signifies a bond between the two.
+Included in the binding ceremony are colorful cords, with each color symbolizing different virtues.
+Orange, for example, can act as a symbol of encouragement, blue can act as a symbol of loyalty and patience, and red can act as a symbol of strength.
 There are more ways than colors can be seen.

 Rich in Pagan Tradition

 The second notable tradition in a Pagan wedding ceremony is to jump over a besom broom together!
 To be clear, this is not strictly done in Pagan weddings; there is a history of African Americans undergoing the same ceremony, especially in the past, when religious marriages for them were not legal.
-The jumping signifies a crossover from a standard relationship to a more serious one, essentially “husband and wife.”
+The jumping signifies a crossover from a standard relationship to a more serious one, where the couple are finally betrothed, and essentially “husband and wife.”
 This highlights the strong spiritual aspect of a Pagan wedding ceremony.
 It is a tradition that was performed centuries ago, and it is still performed even to this day.

-Pagan wedding ceremonies are certainly widely flexible!
+Pagan wedding ceremonies are certainly widely flexible from the rituals being practiced down to the way you and others may dress!
 The two traditions previously discussed are the two most primary, noticeable ones.
 It cannot be overstated enough about the openness of Paganism.
 It is said that no two Pagans follow their faith in the exact same way, for instance.
 This same philosophy can apply to a Pagan wedding ceremony as well.

 There is much customization potential and is well suited for those that do not wish to adhere to a strict, traditional ceremony.
 Strict ceremonies are much harder to manage, and quite costly once everything adds up.
 If you look at comparisons between a Pagan wedding ceremony and a traditional wedding ceremony, you can see some overlap.
-However, the prime difference is flexibility as mentioned before.
+However, the prime difference is how simple and flexible pagan weddings are compared to traditional ones as mentioned before.

-You could include goddesses to be honored or choose not to.
-Songs and poetry can still be traditional as well, and wedding vows can be written and recited as you please.
+You could include the idea of having goddesses to be honored or choose not to.
+Songs and poetry can still be traditional as well, and handfasting vows can be written and recited as you please.
 Locations are quite flexible too, as you can choose anywhere outdoors, but may opt for more scenic locations such as those of the botanical variety.